Top tips on staying safe at sea

 - Consider wearing a personal floatation device (recommended for SUP and kayak paddling)

 - Beware of wind direction, offshore winds can make it difficult to return to the shore

-- Wear a leash to keep your board with you in case you fall off - it will avoid you to become separated from it.
+- Wear a leash to keep your board with you in case you fall off - it will avoid you becoming separated from it.